 He was also prominent in local business.
 In 1902, he formed a partnership with fellow Temple Lodge, No.33 member Andrew Hans Peterson under the name Pitt & Peterson, which purchased the Duncan Emporium business of W.B.
 Harry Smith.

-He later ran a garage under the name of Thomas Pitt Ltd. before retiring in 1932.
+He later ran a garage and car dealership under the name of Thomas Pitt Ltd. before retiring in 1932.
 The building he built in 1929 for his automotive business is still standing at 231 Government St. in downtown Duncan, B.C.
 This building was designed by local architect Douglas James.

 Here is a brief biographical sketch of Right Worshipful Brother Thomas Pitt from Temple Lodge records, newspaper articles and from his obituary and the report of his funeral the Cowichan Leader newspaper: